 The first cabinet started with a pair of doors – a pair of China hutch doors that I scored in a barn pick trade.
 It was the kind of thing you come across and want, but think they are surely going to be off-limits.
 They were once doors to a built-in China hutch in a house that had been torn down.
 Now, I know they look rough, but I could see the beauty beyond the layers of paint and paper.

 I held on to them for about a year, and finally, I was ready to bring them back to life.
 I peeled and scraped contact paper off of one side of the glass, and then scraped off layers of paint on the other side.
 I actually loved the white crackling paint so I left it since it wasn’t peeling.

-I wanted a heavy but simple design.
+I wanted a heavy but simple design for this custom cabinet.
 We used 2″ thick poplar wood for the sides and the top.
 I cleaned and painted the inside back of the doors, sealed the back door piece, and stained the new wood a medium dark stain.

 I really like the shape of the hinges and the glass knobs, and the contrast of the old white doors against the newly stained wood.
-It’s practical and beautiful.
+It’s a practical and beautiful custom cabinet.